argonne-lcf/ai-testbed-userdocs/docs/habana/Example-Programs.md

 #### Multi-HPU run commands

-**NOTE: These run examples use data parallelism.
+**NOTE: These run examples use PyTorch DDP, Distributed Data Parallel.
 This is accomplished by using model replica, splitting of data, and averaging the gradient through allreduce.
 The HCCL, Habana Collective Communication Library, is used to perform these operations.***